Pentagon reports high levels of ‘forever chemicals’ in drinking water near bases - NewsBreak

 A Department of Defense (DOD) spokesperson did not immediately respond to request for comment. but the findings note that where PFOA or PFOS levels exceeded the EPA’s advisory as a result of department activities, the DOD “immediately took actions to address the drinking water exposure.”

-The department was required to disclose the drinking water testing under fiscal 2022’s National Defense Authorization Act.
+The department was required to disclose the drinking water testing under fiscal 2022’s National Defense Authorization Act .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0